mdrxy/vietnam/README.md

 # *The Bowdoin Orient*'s Reporting on Vietnam Between 1955-75
 ### DCS 2500 Final Project

+***

+## Context

+Why you are interested in investigating its commentary on the Vietnam war.

+I'm currently enrolled in HIST 2019: The Transatlantic Sixties and Seventies.
+As a result, I have spent a lot of time surveying the key themes, events, and attitudes that defined the period.
+In a true liberal arts nature, I am interested in connecting this to what I've been learning in DCS 2500: Digital Text Analysis by investigating *The Bowdoin Orient*'s reporting on the Vietnam War.

+This period in history was a pivotal moment in American history that served as a catalyst to spark widespread protests and political activism across college campuses worldwide, at levels never seen previously.
+As a student publication, *The Bowdoin Orient*'s coverage of the Vietnam War likely reflected the attitudes and opinions of the Bowdoin student community towards the conflict.
+By examining its commentary on the war, I hope to gain insights into the perspectives and priorities of the Bowdoin community during this period.

+The corpus my group and I have assembled includes articles published between 1961-75 that specifically focus on the war, as well as articles on related topics such as protests, draft resistance, and anti-war activism.
+The articles cover a wide range of formats, including news reports, opinion pieces, editorials, letters to the editor, interviews, and campus lectures, which offers a comprehensive view incorporating numerous parties and stakeholders.

+***

 ## Research Questions
-Why you are interested in investigating its commentary on the Vietnam war.

-Why you chose this dataset (what elements/data points drew you to it) and how it can help to answer your research question.
+1. How did The Bowdoin Orient's editorial language in covering the Vietnam War reflect their journalistic impartiality as a student publication, and what priorities does it reveal? *(word sentiment analysis/frequency across the entire corpus)*
+2. What patterns do the types of article about Vietnam published in The Orient between 1955-75 reveal about the greater Bowdoin community during the period? *(conducting a manual content analysis by categorizing articles and analyzing them for patterns)*
+3. Did The Orient's overall sentiment towards the Vietnam War change over time, and if so, how does this connect to events happening in the war? *(plotting sentiment over time - per week)*

+***

 ## Corpus

 Future DCS 2500 can use this corpus under the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 *The Bowdoin Orient* is the student-run newspaper of Bowdoin College, a private liberal arts college in Brunswick, Maine.
 It is one of the oldest continuously-published college newspapers in the United States, having been established in 1871.
-The paper is published weekly during the academic year and monthly during summer. *The Bowdoin Orient* covers news, features, opinions, and arts and entertainment related to the Bowdoin College community.
+The paper is published weekly during the academic year and monthly during the summer. *The Bowdoin Orient* covers news, features, opinions, and arts and entertainment related to the Bowdoin College community.
 The paper is staffed by Bowdoin students, who are responsible for reporting, writing, editing, designing, and publishing the paper.

+We followed a relevance-driven collection methodology since we're matching documents to their relevance to our research questions.
+In this case, it is done using our search term, `Vietnam`.

 ### Composition

 **Publication:** *The Bowdoin Orient*

 **Issue Range Searched:** `v.84 - 105`